dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 * __Origin:__ [The Cattaro](https://en.wikipedia.org/wiki/SS_Frontier_(1922)) is a German cargo vessel, owned by Memeler Schiffswerke, Lindenau &amp; Co.
 She's just a year old, completed in 1922.
 * __Dimensions:__ 227-ft long, 34-ft wide, and 20-ft deep.
-* __Propulsion:__ She's powered by a triple-expansion steam engine with one propeller.
+* __Propulsion:__ Triple-expansion steam engine with one propeller.

 ###Crew

-* __Language:__ Most of the German crew speak English, but all can understand Afrikaans with some difficulty.
+* __Language:__ Most of the German crew speak English, but all can understand Afrikaans (a dialect of Dutch not yet recognized as its own language) with some difficulty.
-* __Politics:__ Keep in mind that the 1920s were a boom for almost everyone but the Germans.
+* __Politics:__ Keep in mind that the 1920s were a boom for almost everyone _but_ the Germans.
 After The Great War, the German government took on tremendous debt under the treaty of Versailles.
 This leaves many Germans poor, dissafected, and ripe for the new, aggressive Nazi Party (active since 1920, but won't sieze power until 1933).
 The crew may resent player characters who appear wealthy.
-* __Role Play:__ Rather than listing individual crew members for you to try and remember (or worse, have to look up during the game), let me just give you this advice:
-  * Choose a "crew" or "team" from one of your favorite books, movies, or TV shows&emdash;one that best represents the "tone" of your game.
-Suggestions:
-    * _Star Trek_
-    * _Firefly_
-    * _Babylon 5_
-    * _CSI_
-  * Jot down new names for the crew (see the _Popular Names_ section).
-  * Now you only need one scrap piece of paper to remind you of the crew's new names, because descriptions, accents, quotes, and motivation should all come easily!
+* __Role Play:__ You might use characters from a favorite book, movie, or TV show to stand in for the ship's crew.
+For example, give the cast of _The Office_ new names and German accents, and use them as a hapless crew that need all the help they can get.

 ###Passengers